colemanulry/colemanulry.com/README.md

 ## Personal Website

 Here, you can find a website that I designed and coded from scratch.
-It displays a little bit about myself, a portfolio of my projects, extracirricular activities, and a contact page.
+It displays a little bit about myself, a portfolio of my projects, extracurricular activities, and a contact page.

 Check it out here [colemanulry.com](https://colemanulry.com)